Solutions

 Webinar

-CRM stands for Customer Relationship Management.
-It’s a technology for managing and recording all your organization’s complex relationships and interactions with individuals, regardless of who they are or how much they interact with you.
-Traction Rec is the leading CRM solution in the recreational management space and is built on the Salesforce platform, the world’s #1 CRM.
-It is an all-encompassing program and member management software solution for everyday operations of a recreational center or association.
+Traction Rec is the leading CRM solution in the nonprofit recreational management space and is built on the Salesforce platform, the world’s #1 CRM.
+It is an all-encompassing program and member management software solution that streamlines the everyday operations of a YMCA, JCC, or any recreational center.

 <hr></hr>